 Email marketing benefit #8.
 Relevant and personalized content

-When it comes to the benefits of email marketing personalization, they are tempting: companies deliver better customer experience, increase customer loyalty, and get higher ROI.
+When it comes to the benefits of email marketing personalization, they are tempting: companies deliver a better customer experience, increase customer loyalty, and get higher ROI.

 Email marketing benefit #9.
 Multiplatform experience

 People have much more control over the way they consume emails compared to other communication channels such as social media.
 They decide what emails to opt-in for, when and where to read them, and also how to read them — whether it be a smartphone, webmail, or desktop.
-Yet, with the world going mobile, it is natural that it remains the most popular reading environment.

 Email marketing benefit #10.
 Full control over the content recipients see